joejenett/iwebthings/_posts/2024-07-17-a-cool-walkie-talkie-for-the-web.md

 Though it worked fine in later versions of Firefox, Safari, and Vivaldi, my idea for adding the embedded channel didn’t work in some other browsers, such as the older version of Waterfox I use (because it still has certain useful features that Firefox did away with).

 So.
-I tried a new approach - see the button at the top. <span style="text-decoration:line-through;">of the sidebar (or down there on the sidebar if you’re viewing the site on your phone). </span>This new approach is experimental for now.
+I tried a new approach - see the button at the top of the homepage. <span style="text-decoration:line-through;">of the sidebar (or down there on the sidebar if you’re viewing the site on your phone). </span>This new approach is experimental for now.
 Whether you try the embedded version or the original channel (linked below), you need to allow microphone access to use it.

 Please pardon our dust as I continue to work out some details regarding placement, etc.